-At OrLANtech, we offer cyber security training to SMBs.
-These one-hour complimentary cyber security workshops can be scheduled for clients and business associates alike.
+At OrLANtech, we offer cybersecurity training to SMBs.
+These one-hour complimentary cybersecurity workshops can be scheduled for clients and business associates alike.
 For non-clients, we also give network audits at no charge for qualifying businesses.
-These Orlando cyber security workshops are designed for new hires or anyone at your company who needs to learn the basic essentials of cyber security.
-We hold these workshops at our office in Maitland, or at your office in the Orlando area.
-You also have the option to attend remotely, if requested.
-Click here to contact us now to schedule your session.
+These Orlando cybersecurity workshops are designed for new hires or anyone at your company who needs to learn the basic essentials of cybersecurity.
+We hold these workshops at your office in the Orlando area.
+Schedule an appointment now for a your company’s complimentary cybersecurity training session.

 - Data recovery

 - Health fraud

 - Ransom payment

 - Privacy and data protection after a breach

 Ask yourself, what happens if my company is hit by a cyber attack?
 What measures and proactive prevention steps do we have in place in case that should happens to us?
 What are the risks to our customers (and employees) and their private information?
 How much time and money will it cost to get our data back, restore our reputation and get back to business?